-In the Great Gatsby, written by F Scott Fitzgerald, James Gatz is from North Dakota.
-The title character eventually changes his name to Jay Gatsby and moves to New York in pursuit of the American Dream.
+In F Scott Fitzgerald’s The Great Gatsby novel, Jay Gatsby (whose real name is James Gatz) is from North Dakota.
+In the story, James Gatz changes his name to Jay Gatsby and moves to New York in pursuit of the American Dream.

 James Gatz grows up in a rural part of the world with no money.
 After meeting Dan Cody, he becomes inspired to chase money and a fancy lifestyle and makes plans to move to New York.